irq8/trackercat/README.md

 More information on manually parsing and understanding GPX files can be read on my blog, on [my GPS research page](https://forksec.wordpress.com/research-gps-device-analysis/).
 While far from authoritative, it'll also give some more information on what can be found in slack space.

+**Remaining Folders After Export** A lot of time has gone into the GPX export feature in TrackerCat.
+Unfortunately TC doesn't always cleanup after itself and delete empty directories remaining after a successful extraction.
+Further improvements will be made in future commits.

 To manually examine GPX files, I suggest using a tool like AccessData's FTK Imager or XML Spy.

 Please see the section entitled _"Future Considerations"_ for another possible uses for trackpoint timestamps.